aniloli42/donate-blood-management-mern/README.md

 ## Description

 Blood Donation project made for the college project of Crimson Techincal College, Butwal, Nepal.
-On November 2021, We were student of 5th semester.
+In November 2021, We were student of 5th semester.
 This project is minor project for us.

 We decided to build the blood donation project for the project.